Russ256/Demo.Customers/README.md

 # Demo.Customers
-This is a simple project to demostrate a modern scaleable web api design implemented in .Net Core using standard patterns and practices.
+This is a simple CRUD project to demostrate a modern scaleable web api design implemented in .Net Core using standard patterns and practices.

 # Technologies used
 1.  .Net Core 3.1.